 When President Clinton took office in 1993, he appointed Herrera to the U.S. Maritime Administration.
 He returned home to San Francisco in 1996, after accepting a partnership with a maritime law firm.

 Herrera quickly resumed his involvement in local government when then-Mayor Willie Brown appointed Herrera to the San Francisco Transportation Commission, and later to the San Francisco Police Commission.
 He was voted the President of the Police Commission after just one year of service.

-In 2001, Herrera ran for City Attorney on a pledge to defend the integrity of public institutions, to expand neighborhood protection efforts, and to enhance local government’s accountability to its residents and taxpayers.
-He was elected in a December 2001 runoff election with 52 percent of the vote.
+In 2001, Herrera ran for City Attorney on a pledge to ensure the integrity of public institutions, to expand neighborhood protection efforts, and to enhance local government’s accountability to its residents and taxpayers.
+He was elected in a December 2001 runoff election and proceeded to win five more terms as City Attorney.
 Herrera has continued to follow through on his campaign commitments, while also pursuing public interest litigation cases that have helped earn the office a reputation as one of the most “talented city law departments in the nation.”

 In his role as San Francisco’s advocate, Herrera filed the first ever government lawsuit to challenge the constitutionality of state marriage laws that discriminate against gay and lesbian couples, and his office was centrally involved in the nearly decade-long battle that successfully won marriage equality in California.

 Herrera also filed numerous successful federal lawsuits against President Donald Trump and his administration over federal funding for sanctuary cities, discrimination in healthcare against women and LGBTQ patients, and attempts to deny basic benefits to lawful immigrants.